pact-foundation/docs.pact.io/website/blog/2023-09-20-pact-open-source-update-sept-2023.md

 ### Speakers

-Just some of our fantastic line-up that you will hear from over the month
+Just some of our fantastic line-up that you will hear from over the month.

 #### Sam Newman